jonathanneo/CITS3002-Project/README.md

   * The station will then send the message with the FastestRoute back to it's parent.

 Notes:
+* JSON Strings are used for communication between servers.
+The JSON Strings are converted to its respective object in Java (using the GSON library) and Python (using the native JSON library).
-* Advanced diagram of inter-station communication included in appendix below.
+* An advanced diagram of inter-station communication included in appendix below.

 # Compiling and running server